 Massachusetts Mutual Life Insurance, known affectionately as MassMutual, brings a multitude of financial services to its membership base.
 A leading US mutual life insurer, the firm provides life policies, annuities, money management, and retirement planning to individuals and businesses in the US and abroad.
 Founded in 1851, MassMutual also offers disability income insurance, long-term care insurance, structured settlement annuities, and trust services.
 Its subsidiaries include OppenheimerFunds (mutual funds), Baring Asset Management (international investment), and Babson Capital Management (investor services) with its Cornerstone Real Estate Advisors (real estate investment management) subsidiary.

-MassMutual has some $521 billion worth of in-force insurance policies, as well as some $508 billion in assets under management (based on fiscal 2012 figures).
-The company's OppenheimerFunds unit is a top US mutual fund manager, with 11 million customers and some $196 billion in assets under management.
+MassMutual has some $547 billion worth of in-force insurance policies, as well as some $639 billion in assets under management (based on fiscal 2013 figures).
+The company's OppenheimerFunds unit is a top mutual fund manager, with some $233 billion in assets under management, and manages 86 funds in 86 countries.

 Sales and Marketing